itstooerli/pokemon-2d/README.md

 ## Known Inconsistencies with Pokemon Games
 * ~~Fix where statuses should be checked after all moves are completed~~ (Fixed 2022/10/7)
 * ~~Fix where volatile status conditions should be cleared when switching pokemon~~ (Fixed 2022/10/7)
-* Fix where TMs are not sorted by name (currently via pickup) (deal with this upon implementing pickup)
+* Fix where items are not sorted by name

 ## Maintained Discrepancies
 * As with new version of the games, there will be no HMs.
 TMs will also be reusable.